htn403/htn403.github.io/_posts/2019-04-27-from-sketches-to-html-css-code.md

 <figure>
 	<img src="/assets/20190427-sketch2code/demo.gif" />
 	<figcaption>Figure 1.
-Given the mock-up UI on the left, our system synthesizes HTML/CSS code (middle) that renders the website on the right</figcaption>
+Given the mock-up UI on the left, our system synthesizes HTML/CSS code (middle) that renders the website on the right.
+Code is [here](https://github.com/binh-vu/sketch2code)</figcaption>
 </figure>
 # Introduction